QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

   broker-to-Lean status mapping inside the wire DTOs as computed properties, and the service registry would hold whole wire objects alive as stored state (Schwab's `OrderResponse` carries the full execution history).
 A plain class the plugin fills is one pattern that works for all eight.
+- **A marker interface as the message handler's type** — Schwab's current answer to two message types in one handler (`IOrderUpdateMessage`).
+As the shared answer it fails the same way the core interface does: every plugin edits its wire models, and the core `BrokerOrderState` cannot implement a per-plugin interface.
+  Replaced by the `BrokerageMessageQueue` split (see "One lock for two message types").
+- **A dual-generic handler**, `BrokerageConcurrentMessageHandler<T, U>` with the stream type and the polled type.
+  Rejected: every existing plugin migrates to the new shape even with no polling, a plugin with no stream (IB) has no honest `T`, and a third source would need `<T, U, V>`.
+The queue split adds a type with a registration call instead of a type parameter.
+- **A handler base class that queues work items (`Action`) instead of messages.** The typed wrapper would then wrap every stream message in a new closure — one allocation per message on the hottest path a brokerage has.
+  The queue split keeps the message itself in the buffer and allocates only at registration.
 - **Put it on the `Brokerage` base class, driven by the engine, like the cash sync.**
   `ShouldPerformCashSync` / `PerformCashSync` (`Brokerages/Brokerage.cs:480`, called from
   `Engine/TransactionHandlers/BrokerageTransactionHandler.cs:731`) is the existing shape for core-driven periodic